The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

-The above makes it clear that $\mu\,$-uncertainties can be viewed as abstract entities that, given a wide variety of possible decompositions $\{ \Hsp_m \}$, define a rich collection of characteristics describing $\mid \! \psi \,\rangle$.
-They reflect an inherently quantum aspect of the state and carry a sharp physical interpretation in terms of quantum experiments.
+The above makes it clear that $\mu\,$-uncertainties can be viewed as abstract entities which, given a wide variety of possible decompositions $\{ \Hsp_m \}$, define a rich collection of characteristics describing $\mid \! \psi \,\rangle$.
+They reflect an inherently quantum aspect of the state and have a sharp physical interpretation in terms of quantum experiments.
 The effective number theory, and [U] in particular, imply that it is meaningful to view $\efNm[\, \mid \! \psi \,\rangle, \{ \Hsp_m \} \,]$ with varying $\{ \Hsp_m \}$ as a complete description of $\mid \! \psi \,\rangle$ in terms of its $\mu\,$-uncertainties.
-It is not known at this time whether a similarly definite structure governs $\rho\,$-uncertainties as well.
+It is not known at this time whether a similarly definite structure exists in case of $\rho\,$-uncertainties as well.

-The native setup for the theory of $\mu\,$-uncertainty (finite-dimensional Hilbert space) affords direct applications to many interesting systems, such as those of qbits realizing a quantum computer.
+The above native setup for the theory of $\mu\,$-uncertainty (finite-dimensional Hilbert space) affords direct applications to many interesting systems, such as those of qbits realizing a quantum computer.
 However, a transition to infinite case is frequently necessary.
-The ratio of effective number to its nominal counterpart avoids the generic divergence of $\efN$ alone, and will be referred to as the {\em relative} $\mu\,$-uncertainty.
-To define it explicitly, consider a regularization removal process involving a sequence of Hilbert spaces $\Hsp^{(k)}$ of growing dimension $\nrN_k$.
-At the $k$-th step of the process, the target state $\mid \! \psi \,\rangle$ is represented by vector $\mid \! \psi^{(k)} \,\rangle$ and the target Hilbert space decomposition $\{ \Hsp_m \}$ by the collection $\{ \Hsp^{(k)}_m \}$ of $M_k$ subspaces.
-Relative $\mu\,$-uncertainty of $\mid \! \psi \,\rangle$ with respect to $\{ \Hsp_m \}$ and $\efN \in \Nmaps$ is
+Since $\efN$ generically diverges in the process, we will work with the ratio of the effective number to its nominal counterpart, namely the relative $\mu\,$-uncertainty.
+More explicitly, consider a regularization procedure involving a sequence of Hilbert spaces $\Hsp^{(k)}$ of growing dimension $\nrN_k$.
+At the $k$-th step of the process, the target state $\mid \! \psi \,\rangle$ is represented by the vector $\mid \! \psi^{(k)} \,\rangle$, and the target Hilbert space decomposition $\{ \Hsp_m \}$ by the collection $\{ \Hsp^{(k)}_m \}$ of $M_k$ subspaces.
+The relative $\mu\,$-uncertainty of $\ketpsi$ with respect to $\{ \Hsp_m \}$ and $\efN \in \Nmaps$ is

 where $\W_k$ is the counting vector associated with $\mid \! \psi^\scrk \,\rangle$ and $\{ \Hsp^\scrk_m \}$.
-Unlike $\nrN_k$, the number of subspaces $M_k$ does not necessarily grow unbounded in $k \to \infty$ limit.
-In fact, the virtue of $\efF$ is that it can be used universally: it is applicable to quantum state of arbitrary nature as long as it can be defined via a discrete regularization process.
+Unlike $\nrN_k$, the number of subspaces $M_k$ does not necessarily grow unbounded in the $k \to \infty$ limit.
+In fact, the virtue of $\efF$ is that it can be used universally: it is applicable to quantum state of arbitrary nature as long as it can be defined via a regularization involving finite-dimensional Hilbert spaces.

 {\bf 3.
 Continuous Spectra and Effective Uncertainty Volumes}